Aura Identity Theft Protection Review

 First Impressions

-The quick answer is there are three separate plans.
+We had a choice of three separate plans.
 The first, the individual plan, covers — you guessed it — individuals.
-Then there’s the couples plan that covers — wait for it — couples.
-And then there’s the family plan that covers — I think you see where we’re going — families.
-Uninspired naming conventions aside, these three plans help Aura customers select exactly what they need.
+There’s a couples plan that covers — wait for it — couples.
+Then there’s the family plan that covers — I think you see where we’re going — families.
+Uninspired naming conventions aside, these three plans cover all the possible options.

 Things are a bit more complicated than this simple list suggests, though.
-You need to know that child identity protection differs from the identity protection that adults get.
+In particular, you need to know that child identity protection differs from adult identity protection.
 Aura monitors kids’ Social Security numbers, but that’s it.
 To be fair, that’s the most targeted piece of information when it comes to minors.
-And we should also not that you can add any number of children to the Family plan, provided that they live with you.
+Very few kids have developed credit scores or wallets full of bank cards.
+We should also point out that you can add any number of children to the Family plan, provided that they live with you.
 There’s a five-member limit attached to the family plan, but that only applies to adults.

 Aura Pricing 2024